 - Wellington boots

 Skin contact with wet fresh concrete, mortar or screed causes:

 - Cement burns – often severe

-Cement / Chemical burns can develop over a period of time without the pain effects felt until sometime later.
+Cement / chemical burns can develop over a period of time without the pain being felt until sometime later.
 The abrasive nature of the aggregates in concrete aggravates the condition.
-Fresh, wet concrete, mortar and screed are heavy typically 2.5 tons per m3, therefore care must be taken not to overload wheel barrows and shovels.
+Fresh, wet concrete, mortar and screed are heavy typically 2.5 tons per m³, therefore care must be taken not to overload wheel barrows and shovels.

 For further information, refer to:

 - BRMCA – British Ready Mix Concrete Association – www.brmca.org.uk

 - BSI, BS 8500:2006.
 Concrete – Complimentary British Standard to BS EN 206-1, Part 1 and Part 2.